The sleeping giant awakens to open the floodgates of your repressed feelings.

 People will call you crazy.
 Let them.
 Because if they are lucky, one day they will get “crazy” too.
 In fact, those who call you crazy have probably jumped off passion’s precipice and surfed the crazy waves once or twice before.
 (Maybe more.)

-The ugly side of passion gives birth to its sensitive side.
+The ugly side of passion gives birth to its danger zone.
 Never apologize for exposing it.

 Once the “danger” passes, you can explore the whys behind the triggers and hot buttons.
 It is then that you will learn to release your passion in perhaps more constructive ways.
 And instead of surrendering your power, you will share it with the one who stirred it.